GLOBAL MARKETS-Risk plays roar back as Clinton's prospects brighten

 biggest gains in weeks on Monday after the FBI said it stood by

-firmly on track to snap a nine-day losing streak - its longest
+track to snap a nine-day losing streak - its longest in more

 Many of the safe-haven assets that had performed so strongly